jcobo88/packet-tracer-networking-lab/README.md

 G0/0.99 -> VLAN 99 -> 192.168.99.1
 ```

-Each subinterface uses an 802.1Q VLAN ID so ROUTER01 knows which logical network an incoming Ethernet frame belongs to.
+Each subinterface uses an 802.1Q VLAN ID so ROUTER01 can identify the VLAN associated with tagged traffic arriving over the trunk.

-This allows multiple isolated VLANs to share one physical switch-to-router connection while ROUTER01 performs routing between the networks.

 Before routing was configured, hosts in different VLANs could not communicate.